yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 Like some of the other add-ons I'm looking at, the developer of *Translate Web Pages* has [put in some work](https://github.com/FilipePS/Traduzir-paginas-web/issues/27) to ensure that it works on Firefox.
 That is promising, as I hope that that means that reported issues will be fixed.

 There are a lot of nice things to like about this extension, the biggest being that it works.
-The extension settings page is formatted to fit mobile devices, although it is less attractive than I would like.
+The settings page is formatted to fit mobile devices, although it is less attractive than I would like.
 You can select Google or Yandex as translation providers - both worked in my testing.

 The default settings show a toolbar at the bottom of pages that allow you to toggle between the original page and the translated version.
 Pages don't need to be reloaded or opened in a new tab to translate the page - the text on the page is modified in place.